 }

-[Note] innerHTML is supported by browsers such as IE and Firefox at the same time.
-Others, such as outerHTML, are only supported by IE and are best not used.
+[Note] innerHTML is supported by browsers such as ie and firefox.
+Others, such as outerHTML, are only supported by ie, so it is best not to use it.

-Solution: uniformly use obj.style.height = imgObj.height + 'px';
+Solution: Use obj.style.height = imgObj.height + 'px' in uniform;

 Solution: